Amrita Institute Of Medical Sciences (AIMS)

 - Students shall take prior permission from the warden to go to places other than the campus (resident flats, medical shop, tailoring shop, stores, etc)

 - On Holidays / Sundays, students need an out pass signed by their warden stating the purpose, time of departure and expected arrival time irrespective of whether they are going to School or Vallickavu or any nearby places of worship

 - Students are responsible for the activities that occur in their hostel rooms and the shared living spaces in the flats where applicable.
 Therefore, students are expected to properly secure their living area(s) at all times.
 All assigned occupants of a room may be subject to the same sanctions under this Code as the actual violators

 - Students can cancel leave availed and return to the hostel.
-However they should inform the warden about their arrival immediately on arrival in hostel
+However, they should inform the warden about their arrival immediately on arrival in the hostel

-- Students shall inform the administrative office and the warden over the telephone or in writing for any extension of leave
+- Students shall inform the administrative office and the warden over the telephone or in writing for an extension of leave

 - Residents are not permitted to own any motor vehicles on campus.
 They may use bicycles.
 The safety and storage of the bicycle is the owner’s responsibility

 - No circular or subscription list shall be taken around except with the permission of the Warden

 - Students should refrain from any activity that is likely to infringe on the privacy of others or interfere with their studies